halida/data_list_converter/README.md

 ## Todo

-- records testing
-- doc for helpers
+- doc for helpers, records